 Jena Robinson, Program and Operations Manager

 Jena Robinson came to River City Food Bank through the Lutheran Episcopal Volunteer Network (LEVN).
 Since graduating from Auburn University in 2009, she has worked for numerous non-profits fulfilling her passion to help marginalized people.
 Her passion for food justice started as a little seed in an urban garden in Nashville, TN and has grown to managing food programs, volunteers, food drives and more at River City Food Bank.

-Contact Jena at
+Contact Thomas at tpearson@rivercityfoodbank.

 Denver Symister, Program Coordinator

 Denver Symister is the Program and Operations Assistant at River City Food Bank.
 He has been with the organization since 2015, and is committed to helping RCFB become more successful in its endeavors to provide more compassionate and dignified assistance to people in need.
 Originally from the United Kingdom, he now resides in Sacramento, California.